tannazma/prework/README.md

 }
 ```

-But it worn't work, and other invalid chars like `-` and `+` accepted as input while I used `type="number"` is also didn't work at all.
+However, it didn't work.
+Other invalid characters like `-` and `+` were accepted as input.
+When I used `type="number"`, it didn't work at all.

-And Also another challenge was I couldn't use `addEventListener("submit")` and at the same time the inputs accept number as a valid input inside, so I had to used `click` as an `addEventListener` when the `calculate` button is clicked:
+Another challenge was that I couldn't use `addEventListener("submit")` and simultaneously have the inputs accept a number as valid input.
+So I had to use `click` as an `addEventListener` when the calculate button was clicked:

 ```js
 document.querySelector(".calculate").addEventListener("click", function () {